boolean-uk/java-fundamentals-constructors-overloading-workshop/README.md

 ## Overloading other Methods

 Other methods can also be overloaded provided they have unique argument signatures.
 This is how Java deals with supplying default values to methods by creating unique method signatures.
-Lets create a new class called Account that looks like this:
+Let's create a new class called Account that looks like this:

 ```java
 package com.booleanuk;